Boussau/DatingWithConsAndCal/README.md

-# What's here
+# Scripts and some data used in the manuscript "Including relative time constraints improves molecular dating"
-Scripts and some data used for the test on simulations of dating with calibrations and constraints.
+Gergely J. Szöllősi, Sebastian Höhna, Tom Williams, Dominik Schrempf, Vincent Daubin, Bastien Boussau

-This is work in progress.
+Commands used to run the simulations and inference can be found in the file [pipeline.md](pipeline.md)